 Plenty of Dentists Operating in Japan

-As far as the pain killing practices, it may be that the Japanese are a might tougher than us molly coddled westerners.
-It is true that Japanese dentists like to build up a relationship with clients based on multiple visits and are unlikely to proceed with dental work on the fist visit.
+As far as the painkilling practices, it may be that the Japanese are a might tougher than us molly coddled westerners.
+It is true that Japanese dentists like to build up a relationship with clients based on multiple visits and are unlikely to proceed with dental work on the first visit.
 Another gripe is the lack of privacy in some clinics, with only a curtain separating you from other clients having dental care.
 This is Japan and they do have different expectations regarding privacy and personal space.
-What they do have is plenty of dentists practicing, which means getting to see a dentist is not that hard, if you can speak the language.
+What they do have is plenty of dentists practising, which means getting to see a dentist is not that hard, if you can speak the language.